hariom-ojha23/Dice-Roller/README.md

-## Dice-Roller
+# Dice-Roller

-# This is a basic android app written in kotlin
+## This is a basic android app written in kotlin
-# ==> there is a button, on click will generate a random number between 1 to 6
+## -> there is a button, on click will generate a random number between 1 to 6
-# based on random result the dice image on screen will change
+## -> based on random result the dice image on screen will change